ingen-lab/Ruth/README.md

-# Ruth 2.0
-Project Ruth 2.0 - an Open Source Mesh Avatar by Shin Ingen.
+# Ruth and Roth 2.0 Mesh Avatar Project

-Ruth 2.0 is a low-poly mesh body, and is specifically designed for Opensimulator.
-She is built to use standard SL UV maps using a scratch-built mesh body.
+Ruth and Roth 2.0 are low-poly mesh bodies, specifically designed for Opensimulator.
+They are built to use standard SL UV maps using scratch-built mesh bodies.

 Google+ Community Page:
 https://plus.google.com/communities/103360253120662433219